NyteshadeXT/PF2e-Vault/6) NPCs/Restwell Keep/Ardia Ironleaf.md

 TBD

 ## DM Notes
-If he hears news of treasures brought out of the Chaos Scar by adventurers, he dispatches one of his assistants with a note inviting them to dinner at the guild house.
-He lavishes his guests with excellent food and at the end of the meal, makes an offer to buy whatever item or object the explorers found.
-These offers are usually 10% above the item's market price, but sometimes he offers far, far more than the baseline price.
+TBD

 ### Plot Hooks
-The PCs meet Ardia when she starts looking for adventures to find her missing father as part of the hook for The Tainted Spiral adventure.
+The PCs meet Ardia when she starts looking for adventures to find her missing father, Tarthias Ironleaf, as part of the hook for [[1E - The Tainted Spiral (D173) C]] adventure.
 She was also found captive at the Crossroads after her trading caravan was ambushed by Hobgoblins and rescued by the players.

 ### Hidden Details
 TBD

 ### General Notes
-TBD
+The PCs have a good standing discount of 15% discount on any goods sold by the Ironleaf Trading Company for discovering the fate of Ardia's father.